TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 5/1 Thessalonians 5.21.md

 ---

-prove all things; hold fast that which is good;
+Test all things, and hold firmly that which is good.